-One of the strongest storms ever recorded slammed into the Philippines early Friday, packing powerful winds that blew apart houses and cut power lines.
+One of the strongest storms ever recorded slammed into the Philippines early Friday, packing powerful winds that a weather expert said were poised to cause extensive devastation.

 "There will be catastrophic damage," Jeff Masters, a former hurricane meteorologist who is meteorology director at the private firm Weather Underground, told The Associated Press.

-Typhoon Haiyan's maximum sustained winds were 195 mph, with gusts up to 235 mph, according to the U.S. Navy's Joint Typhoon Warning Center in Hawaii.
+Typhoon Haiyan's maximum sustained winds were 195 mph, according to the U.S. Navy's Joint Typhoon Warning Center in Hawaii.

 “It’s a very poor country and there is not really any place for these people to go because they are on an island," Palmer added.
 “There was a similar typhoon that struck in 1990 which killed 700 people so you are going to see that here, maybe even worse.”